harishgobugari/Kafka_twitter_mongodb/README.md

 # Kafka_twitter_mongodb

-A data pipeline is built that extracted twitter stream data, processed using Kafka, stored in mongodb
+A data pipeline is built that extracts twitter stream data, processes using Kafka, stores in mongodb